 There are free car parks with picnic and BBQ facilities.
 The Black Lion pub, Abergorlech just round the corner from the car park services those riding the Gorlech trail.
-In Byrgwm car park there is The Shed café for those riding the Raven or Derwen Trails.
+The Forest Arms is in Brechfa village welcomes muddy mountain bikers.

 Additionally, the Red graded Cwm Rhaeadr trail is about twenty miles northeast of Brechfa and well worth a look if you are in the area.

 Gorlech trail in Brechfa is re-opening on Saturday 17 October.
 Raven and Derwen trails remain closed.
 (Updated 16 October)

 Byrgwm car park will remain closed due to felling and harvesting work and Raven and Derwen mountain bike trails are therefore closed.
 The trails have not been reinstated to the required standards or specified grade and some obstructions also remain on the trails and are considered dangerous to ride.
 Please stay on the Gorlech trail, there will be placing clear signage on the boundary between Abergorlech and Byrgwm to notify users that Byrgwm and these trails remain closed.
 NRW staff and the Rural Crime Team of Dyfed Powys Police will be patrolling the area to ensure people are not using these closed trails.
 Further updates to follow

 Abergorlech is on the B4310 some 10 miles north east of Carmarthen and 8 miles north of Llandeilo.